carlos-urena/carlos-urena.github.io/graphics/planetoids/index.md

 }
 ```

-The first image in this text shows a coloured planetoid.
-This is achieved by computing a RGB color attribute for each vertex by using the normalized $$d_i$$ value of that vertex (that is, the color depends only on the height of the vertex).
+The first image in this text shows a colored planetoid.
+This is achieved by computing an RGB color attribute for each vertex by using the normalized $$d_i$$ value of that vertex (that is, the color depends only on the height of the vertex).
 To do this, we use a _color ramp_ (a vector with $$n$$ colors), which defines a piecewise linear function from $$d_i$$ to RGB colors.

 The code below computes the color for vertex `iv` when `p.add_vertex_color` is true by using the `d` variable as defined in the code above, and the color ramp stored in `p.color_ramp`.
 We assume `colors` is a vector with RGB 3-float tuples, with the same size as the vertex table: